-If you are a current M.S. or M.P.H. student in the Graduate School of Public Health, and would like to apply to our Ph.D. program, the application process is relatively simple because, as an internal applicant, we already have access to your previous application record and current academic record here at the University of Pittsburgh.
-Please submit the following to the Office of Student Affairs:
+If you are a current M.S. or M.P.H. student in the Graduate School of Public Health, and would like to apply to our Ph.D. program please submit the following to the Office of Student Affairs:

 - A) An updated 'Statement of Purpose and Objectives', explaining your motivation and reasons for applying to the Ph.D. program.
 Please let us know if you have already found a mentor with whom you will pursue your doctoral research. - B) Two local letters of recommendation, from mentors/professors who are familiar with your recent academic and research performance.
 If you want to submit more than two, that is fine, but not required.